Syht/StochPong/README.md

-# PsychoBreakout
+# StochPong
-A PsychoPy Breakout game
+A Stochastic Pong